Regulations for Crypto license in Poland

 • Provide desired company names for registration

-• Company must have AML/KYC Policies
+• Company must have AML/KYC policies in place

-• Register share capital 5000 PLN
+• Registered share capital of 5,000 PLN (at company registration)

 Additional requirements: